butchwarns/Eurorack_Bus_Board/README.md

 ## A word of caution

 **CAUTION:** If you build this bus board (or anything else involved in powering your modules for that matter), be sure you know how to check for errors in the build before actually hooking it up to power or any precious modules!
 Don't fry a module with a connector wrongly soldered upside down!

+Use the files in this repository at your own risk!

+I will do my best to test everything, but the occasional bug might still find its way into the project files.
+Don't hesitate to report found bugs or share ideas on how to improve the board.

 ## Project status